Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question 2

-You need to consider the underlined segment to establish whether it is accurate.
-The Burnup widget measures the elapsed time from creation of work items to their completion.
+You need to consider **the underlined segment** to **establish whether it is accurate.**

+**The Burnup widget measures the elapsed time from creation of work items to their completion**.

 Select "No adjustment required' if the underlined segment is accurate.
 If the underlined segment is inaccurate, select the accurate

 * A. No adjustment required.
 * **B. Lead time**